 If you’re a multi-establishment employer, you’ll also need to submit each of these EEO-1 reports:

-- Consolidated Report (Type 2)
+- Consolidated Report (Type 2): This report includes all employees.

 How to file your EEO-1 report